Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Staged Reinforcement Optimization (SRO)

 \subsubsection{Prioritized Advantage Distillation (PAD)}

-In this paper, we discover a significant challenge when applying GRPO in complex multimodal settings is ``Gradient Stagnation''.
+During multimodal RL training, we discover a significant challenge when applying GRPO in complex multimodal settings is ``Gradient Stagnation''.
 This phenomenon refers to a reduction in learning efficacy due to a predominance of near-zero advantage estimates, which is particularly acute when dealing with sparse binary rewards.
 Essentially, if entire groups of generated responses yield uniform rewards (e.g., all correct or all incorrect), the resulting advantage signals become null, leading to zero policy gradients and thereby halting learning for those samples.
-This issue, also noted in concurrent works \cite{wang2025vl,yu2025dapo}, can severely impede training progress.
+This issue, also noted in concurrent works \citep{wang2025vl,yu2025dapo}, can severely impede training progress.
 To specifically counteract gradient stagnation and enhance the efficiency of GRPO, we introduce Prioritized Advantage Distillation (PAD).
 PAD refines the training process by strategically focusing updates on the most informative samples within each batch, namely those exhibiting significant, non-zero advantage signals.
-This approach optimizes computational resource allocation and promotes more consistent learning.
-The PAD mechanism, detailed below, operates on each batch after initial advantage estimation: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Per-Sequence Advantage Calculation:} Compute the absolute advantage $|\tilde{A}_i|$ for each sequence $i$ in the original batch $\mathcal{B}$, representing its learning signal magnitude.
+The PAD mechanism, detailed below, operates on each batch after initial advantage estimation.
+It mainly contains the following three parts:

+\begin{itemize}[leftmargin=*, nosep] \item \textbf{Per-Sequence Advantage Calculation:} Compute the absolute advantage $|\hat{A}_i|$ for each sequence $i$ in the original batch $\mathcal{B}$, representing its learning signal magnitude.

-\item \textbf{Effective Sample Filtering:} Form an ``effective set'' $\mathcal{E}$ by selecting sequences $i$ whose absolute advantage $|\tilde{A}_i|$ falls within a specified informative range $[T_{low}, T_{high}]$.
+\item \textbf{Effective Sample Filtering:} Form an ``effective set'' $\mathcal{E}$ by selecting sequences $i$ whose absolute advantage $|\hat{A}_i|$ falls within a specified informative range $[T_{low}, T_{high}]$.
 Critically, $T_{low} > 0$ filters out stagnant (near-zero advantage) samples, ensuring that candidates for sub-sampling provide potentially useful learning signals.

 \item \textbf{Prioritized Sub-sampling from Effective Set:} From this effective set $\mathcal{E}$, $k' = \min(\rho|\mathcal{B}|, |\mathcal{E}|)$ sequences are drawn to form a distilled mini-batch.
 Selection is prioritized based on sequences' absolute advantages ($\hat{A}_i$ for $i \in \mathcal{E}$), with the probability for selecting sequence $i$ determined by a temperature-controlled Softmax distribution: